NARBOROUGH & PENTNEY TO SWAFFHAM

 1846-1968

-NARBOROUGH & PENTNEY STATION
+NARBOROUGH AND PENTNEY STATION

-We have now arrived at Narborough & Pentney station, which is located 8 miles and 52 chains away from King's Lynn.
-This station features two platforms, a lengthy passing loop, and an extensive goods yard with a goods shed on the downside.
-Additionally, there are goods sidings serving the Vynne and Everett’s granary just after Narborough.
-The main station building is located on the upside of the station and is built in a typical Great Eastern L-shaped configuration.On the down side a small brick-built shelter was seen on the platform.
-A signal box is also present on the down platform at Narborough.
-At the end of the platform on the Swaffham side, a minor road crossed over with hand-operated gates, effectively dividing Narborough & Pentney in half with passenger facilities on one side and goods facilities on the other side.
+The main station building is located on the upside of the station and is built in a typical Great Eastern L-shaped configuration.
+On the downside, a small brick-built shelter was seen on the platform.
+A signal box was also present on the down platform at Narborough.
+At the end of the platform on the Swaffham side, a minor road crossed over with hand-operated gates, effectively dividing Narborough & Pentney in half, with passenger facilities on one side and goods facilities on the other side.

 In the early days of the railway, Narborough & Pentney served as the temporary Terminus for the line.
 This short stretch between King's Lynn and Narborough was the first to be opened on October 27, 1846, along with the Lynn & Ely line.
 A steam engine departed King's Lynn at 11:30 AM, heading towards Downham Market.
 After returning from lunch, the train, consisting of 3 first-class and 6 second-class carriages, departed for Narborough for its first service.
 At that time, the line was only completed up to one mile past Narborough, but it was soon extended to Swaffham and then to Dereham.

-For many years, Narborough & Pentney has played a vital role in supporting the village and agriculture sector.
+For many years, Narborough & Pentney has played a vital role in supporting the village and the agriculture sector.
 However, in its early days, the first service to Dereham did not start until after 9 AM.

 Over time, the services improved, and Diesel Multiple Units replaced all passenger workings from the mid-1950s, providing 11 down services a day.
 Like many other stations, there was no service on Sundays.

 On 15 August 1966, Narborough and Pentney became an unstaffed halt for the first time.
 The station's passing loop was removed, and only the former up platform remained in use.
-In 1968, closure notices were served, and the line, including Narborough and Pentney station, The station was closed to passengers on 9 September 1968.
+In 1968, closure notices were served on the line, including Narborough and Pentney.

 The last trains ran on Saturday, 7 September.

-The station and its platforms still exist to this day, and the track bed has been transformed into a lovely garden.
-The station master's house has been converted into a residential property, and there is a sign on the platform that may be original, but I cannot confirm if it is from Narborough & Pentney.
 Unfortunately, the signal box is no longer present, but a new crossing gate has been added to the property.
 Across the road, the goods shed remains and is now utilised as office space for a self-storage container site located in the old goods yard.
 The Granary is also still standing, and the area is being used for various commercial services.

-Narborough & Pentney station Layout
+Narborough & Pentney Station Layout

 Dated 1892-1914

-Narborough & Pentney Station
+Narborough & Pentney past.

 Narborough & Pentney Station in 2020

-Narborough Goods shed
+Narborough Goods shed.

 Narborough Granary-Bonemill

-Thanks to the National Library of Scotland
+©National Library of Scotland

-Historic Aerial Photography
+Historic Aerial Photography.

-Thanks to Historic England for the photos used below
+Thanks to Historic England for the photos used below.

 Please click on each image for more information from Historic England.